Social Icons

 Humans are not always an animal to be praised.

-We read about love; we say sharing is loving and we believe that the hands that help are holier than the lips that pray.
+We read about love; we say sharing is loving, and we believe that the hands that help are holier than the lips that pray.
 But we are not troubled by the starving neighbours.
-Instead, we are engulfed by the fear of our favourite movie star’s next release whether it can hit the box office.
+Instead, we are engulfed by the fear of our favourite movie star’s next release, whether it can hit the box office.

 Sometimes, humans have a lot to learn from this tiger

-We speak of compassion; we admire equality and we address poverty alleviation as a serious human threat.
+We speak of compassion; we admire equality, and we address poverty alleviation as a serious human threat.
 But the rich are never bothered to adopt the child having parents over those homeless street children.

 We say the world is going crazy not knowing that humans craft it to look one.
 Humans are the actors who stage their acts and laugh loudly on their own.

-Humans are indeed really funny.
+Humans are indeed hilarious.

 "We all dream; we do not understand our dreams, yet we act as if nothing strange goes on in our sleep minds, strange at least by comparison with the logical, purposeful doings of our minds when we are awake" -Erich Fromm